 This study focused on five reservoirs located in Georgia and bordering Alabama, Florida, and South Carolina (Fig. 1).
 Located in the southwest corner of Georgia along its border with Florida, Lake Seminole is a United States Army Corps of Engineers (USACE) reservoir where there have been attempts to control hydrilla for almost 50 years using a combination of chemical, physical and biological controls.
 Hydrilla in Lake Seminole has interfered with navigation, degraded water quality, fish and wildlife habitat, diminished recreation area use, increased mosquito populations, blocked hydropower intakes, and decreased adjacent property values.
 Another lake run by the USACE, Lake Strom Thurmond is a large reservoir (288 Km2) on the border between Georgia and South Carolina just north of Augusta, GA.
 This reservoir is the third of three reservoirs along the Savannah River.
 The USACE struggles to produce rapid accurate estimates of invasive plant density to determine which techniques provide the most cost-effective control throughout these reservoirs.

-Figure 1: The five reservoirs studied: Lake Thurmond, Lake Harking, Lake Oliver, Goat Rock Reservoir, and Lake Seminole.
+Figure 1: The five reservoirs studied: Lake Thurmond, Lake Harding, Lake Oliver, Goat Rock Reservoir, and Lake Seminole.

 In 2013, Georgia Power experienced a rapid hydrilla invasion throughout two large reservoirs on the Chattahoochee River: Lake Harding (24 Km2) and Lake Oliver (9 Km2).
 During the fall of 2014, Georgia Power discovered hydrilla expanding into the next reservoir down in the series, Goat Rock Reservoir.
-They have received countless complaints from their stakeholder user groups including dock owners who are overrun with hydrilla and fisherman who can’t motor through the thick mats.
+They have received countless complaints from their stakeholder user groups, including dock owners who are overrun with hydrilla and fisherman who can’t motor through the thick mats.

 Study Period

 This project focused on mapping hydrilla distribution in the southeast for the years 2013 through 2015.
-These years were chosen because the project’s main focus was utilizing NASA’s Landsat 8 satellite which began collecting data in 2013.
-The Landsat 8 mission objective is to provide timely, high quality visible and infrared images of all landmass and near-coastal areas on the Earth, continually refreshing an existing Landsat database, which could help find a distribution pattern of hydrilla in our study area.
+These years were chosen because the project focused on utilizing NASA’s Landsat 8 satellite, which began collecting data in 2013.
+The Landsat 8 mission provides timely, high quality, visible and infrared images of all landmass and near-coastal areas on the Earth, which was necessary for the project goal of determining the distribution pattern of hydrilla in the study area.

 National Application Areas